yliu17lhr/pc_cr/README.md

 ## License

-This project is licensed under the **BSD 3-Clause License**.
-See the LICENSE file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+© 2025 Yiyan Liu, Harvey John Burd, Sinan Acikgoz

+_This repository was previously licensed under the BSD 3-Clause License.
+As of May 2025, it is licensed under CC BY-NC 4.0._

 ## Contribution Policy